Robert1976/Conflux/README.md

 - CSS Styles: Use this property to add CSS styles to the HTML of your templates.
 Theme colors are supported.
 So, for example you could use placeholders like: background-color: "[theme: themePrimary, default: #0078d7]".
 For more information on theme colors: https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-theme-colors-in-your-customizations

-- No Search Results Template: the HTML template that should be shown whewn there are no results.
+- No Search Results Template: the HTML template that should be shown when there are no results.
 You are not allowed to use JavaScript in your template.